auremoser/mozsci/log/worklog.md

 * approved a bunch of flights for the fellows
 * updated other checkin meeting appointments for this week, and workplan documents

+## 8/22/17
+* coffee with bioinformatician Marica on community call development
+* contracts!

 * look at Arthur's PR
 * orlando invitation letter